GUIDE

 The four types of skills are:

-• Soft Skills : behavioral and interpersonal skills.
+• Soft skills : Behavioral and interpersonal skills.

-• Specialized skills : in -depth skills in a specific field.
+• Specialized skills : In-depth skills in a specific field.

 • What are the hard skills?